-(information consistent with valid extract from the Register of Entrepreneurs of the Seller collected on the basis of Article 4 section 4a of the Act on the National Court Register forms Appendix No. 2).
+(information consistent with valid extract from the Register of Entrepreneurs of the Seller forms Appendix No. 2).

 where the Buyer and Seller are also referred to as Party or jointly as Parties.

 ARTICLE 1 Subject of the Contract

 The Subject of the Contract includes determination of terms and conditions for deliveries of Goods whose specification shall be each time indicated by the Buyer in the form of an order (“Order”) drawn up on the basis of compilation of particular Goods shown in the Price List forming Appendix No. 3 to the Contract.